Shivateja-31/Internship-Task-5/README.md

-# 🚢 Titanic Dataset Analysis with Data Visualization & Logistic Regression
+# 🚢 Titanic Dataset Analysis with Data Visualization

 This project performs an in-depth analysis of the Titanic dataset using Python, pandas, seaborn, matplotlib, and scikit-learn.
-It includes data cleaning, exploratory data analysis (EDA), visualization, and a basic logistic regression model for prediction.
+It includes data cleaning, exploratory data analysis (EDA), visualization,

 ---